Portland Domestic Partnership Lawyer

 The second kind of domestic partnership under Oregon law was created by the legislature in 2007.
 It applies only to same-sex couples.
 If the parties have registered as domestic partners under the new law, and later decide to end their relationship, all of the laws that apply to divorce apply to the dissolution of the domestic partnership.

 Peter has worked with a number of clients to resolve domestic partnership disputes.
 He will help you understand the facts of your case and provide a range of possible results.
 Peter works with, and values, people from diverse backgrounds, and who have diversity in their relationships.
-Whatever your situation, Peter will work to achieve a fair result in your case.Previous Page
+Whatever your situation, Peter will work with you to achieve a fair result in your case.Previous Page

 Copyright © by Peter Bunch.
 All rights reserved.
 No part of this website may be reproduced in any form without written permission.